 Prison Partnerships - A Win-Win-Win Solution

-After over three years of planning, designing, collaborating and building, R3 – Rehabilitation, Restoration and Respite – and E49 Foundation in Sacramento have partnered with the CA Department of Corrections to pilot a micro home building program at CTF Soledad Prison and Prison Industries in Folsom.
+After over five years of planning, designing, collaborating and building, R3 – Rehabilitation, Restoration and Respite – and E49 Foundation in Sacramento have partnered with the CA Department of Corrections to pilot a tiny home building program at CTF Soledad Prison and Prison Industries in Folsom.
 The manufactured homes are designed and constructed to maximize the use of tiny spaces while providing flexibility in size and design to meet the needs of end users and unique community constraints.

 While CTF has been running a vocational construction program for many years, and has in fact built several micro homes in the past, the opportunity to now create a program that builds micro homes – multiple models – for helping address some of our most pressing homeless housing needs without having to tear down homes and rebuild them in the prison is a tremendous win for all of us.
 The vision has always been around a village of micro homes that incorporates the essential wrap around services as part of the villages and which helps restore the lives of those who have lost hope on the streets and in the prisons.
 Our model is a win for all parties, including the end users of our homes: